mccanne/cz/README.md

 # cz - convert csv to zng

-cz takes CSV data on stdin and converts to to ZNG on stdout.
+cz takes CSV data on stdin and converts to ZNG format on stdout.

 ## Install